tiangolo/full-stack-fastapi-couchbase/README.md

 After using this generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can pre-read [the project `README.md` template here too](./{{cookiecutter.project_slug}}/README.md).

-## History

-**Note about Angular**: a previous version of this project generated a basic default Angular frontend application, but without any view or interaction with the rest of the stack (the backend API).
-I recently switched to Vue for frontend and used it to created the basic frontend views for this project (that didn't exist before).
-If you are interested in keeping the Angular version, let me know in an issue, I can create an Angular version of the project (without the current default views), then you can integrate your Angular app with the basic `Dockerfile` and additional files.

 ## License

 This project is licensed under the terms of the MIT license.